lezojeda/personal-budget/README.md

 ## Testing

 This app uses Jest for testing.
-To run the tests, make sure docker is running, env variables set and use `npm test`.
+To run the tests, make sure docker is running, env variables set (should be by default in the .env.test file) and use `npm test`.
 There are pretest and posttest scripts which restart the test database and remove it respectively.